UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

 Load a Julia module
 --------------------

-For reproducibility, we recommend **ALWAYS** loading a specific module for the Julia version instead of using the default one.
+For reproducibility, we recommend ALWAYS loading a specific module for the Julia version instead of using the default one.

-For this course, we recommend using the following Julia versions, because the exercises are developed with them:

 Principle
 #########

+- Use the overview of existing module above!

+- Load the module!

 At some clusters: